coffeeshopped/patch-base-api/PBJS/docs/api/SinglePatchTruss.Core.ToMidiFn.md

 rule::ByteTransform

-Take the input, process it through the ByteTransform, and parse the output as an array of MidiMessages.
+Take the input, process it through the ByteTransform, and treat the output as a single sysex MIDI message.

 rule::>